 (History side note: The term “block” comes from the wooden blocks that were originally used on ships to raise heavy sails, and the “tackle” refers to the ropes/rigging running between the blocks.)

-Climbers typically think that mechanical advantage systems only come into play in a rescue-type scenarios.
+Climbers typically think that mechanical advantage systems only come into play in a rescue-type scenario.
 But there are a handful of more mundane climbing situations where they can come in handy.

 When might you want to do this?

-In the example shown in the video below, you can transfer or share the load in a crevasse rescue off an sketchy initial gear placement to a stronger second placement.
+In the example shown in the video below, you can transfer or share the load in a crevasse rescue off a sketchy initial gear placement to a stronger second placement.

 Maybe you're on a big wall climb, you screwed up your rigging somehow, and you need to lift your haul bag a few inches to get it unclipped.
-(Note, if you use a docking cord to attach your haul bag to the anchor, you’ll never have this problem.)
+(Note, if you use a docking cord to attach your haul bag to the anchor, you should never have this problem.)
+See image below.

 Maybe you're in some other kind of rescue scenario, and you need to momentarily lift a load off of a carabiner an inch or two to unclip something.

 You have a strand of rope with a weighted knot, and you need to unweight the rope so you can untie the knot.
-To do this, put a prusik loop on the rope above the knot, another prusik on the rope below the knot, and rig the block and tackle between the two prusiks.
-See images below.
+To do this, put prusik loops above and below the knot, and rig the block and tackle between the two prusiks.
+See image below.